Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 EU Students with an EHIC or S1 Certificate

-EU students who hold a valid European Health Insurance Card (EHIC) or S1 certificate, and who do not intend to reside permanently in the UK, may be exempt from paying IHS.
+Some EU students with a valid EHIC or S1 certificate, who do not intend to reside permanently in the UK, may be exempt.
+Verify current eligibility before applying.

 Fee Waivers: The Narrow Human-Rights Exception